 Chicken-fried steak is a beefsteak-based breaded cutlet meal eaten with cream sauce in the United States.
 It gets its name from the fact that it’s breaded and cooked like regular fried chicken.

-Texas has some of the best chicken-fried steaks in the country, but you can also check it out in different states.
+*Texas is know to have some of the best chicken-fried steaks in the country.

 16. Chocolate Chip Cookies

-Chocolate chip cookies are America’s favorite cookie, and you can see why that is.
+Chocolate chip cookies are America’s favorite cookie, and it is easy to see why.
 I mean, who wouldn’t love this sweet delectable treat with its crunchy, crisp cookie sprinkled with chunks of chocolate?

-Enjoy some seafood goodness in the form of Cioppino!
-It consists of a wide assortment of seafood like crabs, clams, shrimp, scallops, squid, mussels, and fish in a tomato-based broth.
+Cioppino is some seafood goodness that has a wide assortment of seafood like crabs, clams, shrimp, scallops, squid, mussels, and fish in a tomato-based broth.
 You can also dip some bread into its sauce, just like how you would on pasta.

 18. Cobb Salad